Anomaly Detection AI: Benefits, Techniques, and Challenges

 It's crucial to critically evaluate and, where possible, diversify the training data used for anomaly detection models to minimize embedded biases.
 Regular auditing of these models can help identify and correct biased outcomes.

-Ensuring that anomaly detection systems treat all data equitably requires ongoing effort and refinement.
+Ensuring that AD systems treat all data equitably requires ongoing effort and refinement.
 This includes adjusting models to correct disparities and engaging with diverse stakeholders to understand and address concerns related to fairness.

 Responsible use and transparency